BrilworksarrowBlogarrowTechnology PracticesarrowOptimize Your Nest.js App Performance With These Practices

 What is Nest.JS?

-Nest.JS ranks among the popular JavaScript frameworks in 2023 that offer a robust set of tools for creating server-side applications, and native support for TypeScript elevates the development process to a higher level.
+Nest.JS ranks among the popular JavaScript frameworks that offer a robust set of tools for creating server-side applications, and native support for TypeScript.
+All these features elevates the development process to a higher level.

 You can use Nest JS to develop sophisticated, high-performing, and scalable server-side applications.
 It provides you with a modular structure which makes it easier to organize the code.
-Additionally, it comes equipped with a range of tools and plugins that you can use to optimize your app.
+Additionally, it offer a wealth of tools and plugins that you can use to optimize your app.
 However, the overall performance of the application ultimately depends on the level of effort put in by the developer.

 Here are some practices that can help you optimize your NestJS application to improve its performance and efficiency.